-- The institutional plan; - The strategic plan; - On the outlines of the budget ; - The design of the quality assurance system and the policy proposed in the light of the results of the quality assessment; - The Student Charter; - The Management and Administrative Regulations, including the EUR facility for the legal protection of students; - Rules in the area of working conditions, including those concerning sexual intimidation, aggression, violence, bullying or discrimination; - The choice between two participation systems;
+- The institutional plan; - The strategic plan; - On the outlines of the budget; - The design of the quality assurance system and the policy proposed in the light of the results of the quality assessment: - The Student Charter; - The Management and Administrative Regulations, including the EUR facility for the legal protection of students; - Rules in the area of working conditions, including those concerning sexual intimidation, aggression, violence, bullying or discrimination; - The choice between two participation systems;

-- The policy on financial support for students (grants from the 'profileringsfonds'); - The staffing of the Central Electoral Committee; - The regulations of the University Council.
+- The policy on financial support for students (grants from the 'profileringsfonds'); - The staffing of the Central Electoral Committee; - The regulations of the University Council. - The decision to provide the programme abroad as mentioned in article 1.19a lid 1 WHW.